NETWAYS/gitlab-training/day2/05_Git_Hints/01_Intro.md

 * Do not commit all changes at once - use staging with `git add` and then `git commit`

 * Work with branches (features, bugfixes, etc.) whenever possible
-* Rebase branches against master prior to merging a merge request
+* Rebase branches against main prior to merging a merge request
 * Always force a merge commit with `--no-ff` to keep history trees in graphs

 ~~~SECTION:handouts~~~